GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 Example
 ^^^^^^^

-For example, a user John has a blueprint permission to read all the cases of the "Beleid opstellen" case type.
-But one of these cases has a related case with another case type ("Bestuurlijke besluitvorming").
+For example, a user John has a blueprint permission to read all the ZAAKs of the "Beleid opstellen" ZAAKTYPE.
+But one of these ZAAKs has a related ZAAK with another ZAAKTYPE ("Bestuurlijke besluitvorming").
-John should not see all "Bestuurlijke besluitvorming" cases, but he can be granted an atomic permission for the particular case.
+John should not see all "Bestuurlijke besluitvorming" ZAAKs, but he can be granted an atomic permission for the particular ZAAK.

 To grant a permission an admin page can be used, but it's easier to do it in the app itself.

-If you have a permission to manage access to cases, go to the page of the case with the "Bestuurlijke besluitvorming" case type.
+If you have a permission to manage access to ZAAKs, go to the page of the ZAAK with the "Bestuurlijke besluitvorming" ZAAKTYPE.
 In the top right corner of the page click on "Toegang verlenen" button and select John as the user to who you grant access.
 After clicking on "Versturen" button the atomic permission is created.